nellyngz95/SAOPB/another-page.md

 ## Examples
 In this page you will find the different examples and analysis of the best perceived optimization vs. the default synthetic sample and the recorded (ground truth sample).
 ![Procedural Audio Engine ](assets/img/Nemisindo.png) The page of the procedural audio engine: [Nemisindo](https://nemisindo.com/).
-This engine gives the opportunity to create and mofidy the models in real time
+This engine gives the opportunity to create and mofidy the models in real time.
+Below we compare 3 samples, and show the difference between the top-5 important features with their changes.

 ### Rain